semaphoreci/docs/artifacts_5d5e96312c7d3a7920be616a.md

 # Artifacts

-Artifacts are used to persist files that are either final deliverables or intermediary/debugging files.
+Artifacts are used to persist and share files accross workflows for a project.
+They are typically the result of a CI/CD process such as final deliverables or inermediary/debugging files (e.g. log error files, screenshots, code coverage results...).

-Semaphore has three level of artifact stores: job, workflow and project.
+Semaphore has three levels of artifact store: job, workflow and project.

-Each job and workflow gets its own namespaced artifact store, which is handy for storing debugging data or build artifacts that need to be promoted thorugh the pipeline.
+Each job and workflow gets its own namespaced artifact store, which is handy for storing debugging data or build artifacts that need to be promoted through the pipeline.

 On the project level there is a single artifact store that usually stores final deliverables of CI/CD pipelines.

-__Note__: Artifacts are beta feature and are available on request.
+__Note__: Artifacts are a *beta feature* and Artifacts web interface is available on request.
-Using artifacts while in beta is free.
-Once in production, addional changes will apply based on the artifacts usage.
+Using Artifacts during the beta period is free.
+Once the artifacts system is in the general availability, additional charges will apply based on the usage.

+Although we make the best effort to maintain the uptime for the Artifacts system, we cannot guarantee the 100% uptime during the beta period.

+If you'd like to share a feedback or if you run into any challenges, please reach out to support@semaphoreci.com.

 - [Job Artifacts](#job-artifacts)
 - [Workflow Artifacts](#workflow-artifacts)